MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 ms.custom: ""
 ---

-# Configure SSL for R Server's Operationalization (HTTPS)
+# Security: Configure SSL for R Server's Operationalization (HTTPS)

 >For security reasons, we strongly recommend that HTTPS be enabled in **all production environments.**  Since we cannot ship certificates for you, HTTPS protocols are disabled by default.